US flight diverted, unruly passenger restrained

-BOSTON, May 10 (Reuters) - A flight from Portland, Maine, to Philadelphia was diverted to Boston’s Logan International Airport on Thursday after a male passenger allegedly behaved erratically, authorities said.
+BOSTON (Reuters) - A flight from Portland, Maine, to Philadelphia made an emergency landing at Boston’s Logan International Airport on Thursday after a male passenger allegedly attempted to open the cabin door, authorities said.

-The man was restrained by fellow passengers and the flight landed safely.
+The man was restrained by crew and fellow passengers and the flight landed safely.
 Massachusetts state police boarded the plane on the Logan tarmac and took the man into custody.

-The passenger’s name has not been released, and police had no immediate comment.
+In a statement, police identified the suspect as Michael J. Ensalaco, 40, of Mooreville, North Carolina.

+“The suspect is currently being interviewed by State Police and TSA officials,” the statement said.
+“He is currently charged with interfering with a flight crew.”

 Late Thursday afternoon, the plane had been moved from a safe cargo holding area to a gate, Orlandella said.